-Certain of the Adviser's Private Accounts and ECC utilized different forms and levels of direct leverage during the performance periods reflected below, whereas, to date, the Fund has not used direct leverage.
+Certain of the Adviser's Private Accounts and ECC utilized different forms and levels of direct leverage during the periods reflected below, whereas, to the Fund did not use direct leverage during the periods shown.
 In addition, the Adviser's Public and Private Accounts have varying ratios of exposure to CLO equity and debt as compared to those targeted by the Fund's investment strategies; however, each primarily invests in CLO equity.
 The Adviser's Public and Private Accounts generally have greater CLO equity exposure than what is expected to be present in the Fund's investment portfolio.
 Funds and accounts with greater CLO equity exposure and direct leverage would generally be expected to experience magnified returns, greater volatility and greater risk than funds and accounts with lower CLO equity exposure and leverage.
 Notwithstanding the foregoing, the Adviser's Private Accounts generally utilize leverage in an amount that is less than the amount of leverage expected to be utilized by the Fund (and certain of such accounts do not use leverage at all).
 The target leverage range of the Fund is the same as that of ECC as of the date of this prospectus.